DenKrysos/-Latex-Boilerplate-/README.md

 This Boilerplate supports documents differing in two axes:
 - The structuring Level: Whether it allows Chapter (like Books) or has Section as highest level (like Articles).
 - The degree of freedom, you have regarding look and feel.
-I.e. whether the final document is tatgeted towards a publishing target, which usually prescribes the layout, or you can do as you please.
+I.e. whether the final document is targeted towards a publishing target, which usually prescribes the layout, or you can do as you please.

 Consequently, does this Boilerplate support in a wide variety of Document Types: Research Articles, Scientific Papers, Academic Thesis, Books, Posters, etc.